oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

     https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/...some code.../n/...domain.../b/X-Ray-Images-for-Training/o/
     ```

-    then replace first part of the image URL with PAR URL and add only image name at the end: `PNEUMONIA/person1000_bacteria_2931.jpg`.
+    then replace first part of the image URL with PAR URL and add only image name at the end, for example: `PNEUMONIA/person1000_bacteria_2931.jpg`.
 New URL should look like this:

      ```text
     https://objectstorage.eu-frankfurt-1.oraclecloud.com/p/...some code.../n/...domain.../b/X-Ray-Images-for-Training/o/PNEUMONIA%2Fperson1000_bacteria_2931.jpeg